zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

     ```
     **Tip:** If you want to use snapshot version, replace libs-release with libs-snapshot in the repository url and change snapshots->enabled to true.

-2. Add the proper dependencies
+2. Add the proper dependencies:
    ```maven
    <dependency>
        <groupId>org.zowe.apiml.sdk</groupId>